soniaobmok/Speller/README.md

 Words from texts, which were not found in dictionary, are written in a new file.

 /* don't try to load all files from "texts" directory (in Checker.cpp).
 My laptop started to do that 36 minutes ago and it hasn't finished even first checking yet */
+/* or just don't load file "tolstoy.txt" - it is "War and Peace"!!1! */